adobe/aem-enablement/AEMAsACloudService/01_Authoring_Improvement/README.md

 Page versioning before deletion is now optional.
 The default behavior is "yes", to ensure consistency with previous behavior.

+#### Pre-requisite
+You need AEM as a Cloud Program with Author tier.

+* Note :For most training environments, author tier already have AEM sample site.
+Incase you don't see a site in your author tier then you can follow [Scenario 4 - Deploy Custom Project(./04_Deploy_Custom_Project/README.md) and then comeback to this scenario.

 #### Lesson Context

 In this scenario we will understand how pages are archived in AEM Sites